lucasjustollorente/Building_segmentation/README.md

    To train a U-Net model:

    --model_type: Type of U-Net model (pretrained or from_scratch).
+Type of U-Net model to use.
+Use pretrained for a model that is pretrained using 'resnet50' as the backbone and encoder weights from

+   'imagenet', or from_scratch to train a U-Net model from scratch.

    --epochs: Number of epochs to train.

    --preprocess: Preprocessing method for filtering images (white_percentage or simple).
+Choosing white_percentage involves a more complex preprocessing step that uses a threshold to filter training images
+   with large white areas, potentially improving the final accuracy of the model.

      python src/main.py --model_type pretrained --epochs 75 --preprocess white_percentage